dllpl/dllpl/README.md

 **More:**<br>
 I work as a full-stack developer (Laravel+Vue) in a company from the financial and credit sector, team leader in the development of a personal account.
 Made the project from layout to release.
 I know from the inside how companies in the financial sector work with their scoring, equifaxes, telephony, recalculations, complex business logic and many microservices.
 I understand other people's code.
 Worked as a team co-founder of a startup 2016-2020, won grant competitions.
 I run my own business of creating turnkey websites.
 Worked in the IT department of the KAMAZ state corporation.
 Every day I improve my programming skills.
 Ready to learn and experience something new.
 I lead a healthy lifestyle and do charity work.
 I love Laravel+Vue (my main stack), I’m ready to dive into some other languages and frameworks (for example NodeJS, Express, TS).
 I don’t like 1C-Bitrix, although I have a little experience with it; as for CMS, I prefer WP in conjunction with Elementor - I have made a large number of commercially successful sites and contributed to this combination of technologies.
+I learning the Go language, he has a great future.

 ## My statistics on GitHub
 [![All Stats](https://github-readme-stats-axpwmfcg3.vercel.app/api?username=dllpl&show_icons=true&include_all_commits=true&count_private=true&hide=contribs)](https://github.com/dllpl/)